Apples, bourbon, and breakfast? Autumn Apple Butter Pancakes Recipe?

-The beauty of this recipe comes from its simplicity; all you have to do is combine the ingredients into a blender and POOF!
+The beauty of this Autumn Apple Butter Pancakes Recipe comes from its simplicity; all you have to do is combine the ingredients into a blender and POOF!
 Instant pancake batter.
 It could easily be prepared the night before and just add the wet ingredients the next morning.

 I was not always the best at making pancakes; they would break and fall apart as soon as I tried to flip them.
 The trick, I’ve learned, is to wait for the pancake to form bubbles on the top side, then flip.
 You want to have some good bubble action going on before flipping!

 1 1/4 c. organic whole wheat pastry flour, like Bob’s Red Mill

 1/4 c. apple juice

 1/2 c. almond milk, or other non-dairy milk

 3/4 c. hard apple cider, or pumpkin beer

 1 c.
 Bourbon Apple Butter

 - Heat a large skillet over medium-high heat.
 Spray it with some olive oil or coconut oil.